-In many cases, the waiver is needed because the immigrant accrued unlawful presence in the U.S., and would be subject to a time bar of three or ten years upon departure for the visa/green card interview at a U.S. consulate.
+In many cases, getting a waiver is needed because the immigrant accrued unlawful presence in the U.S., and would be subject to a time bar of three or ten years upon departure for the visa/green card interview at a U.S. consulate.

 Let's take a closer look at what services a good attorney should provide for the fee and what these fees typically are.